Back to home page click here

 The power of judicial review is vested in a separate Constitutional Court which is a unique creation of the Fifth Republic.
 The court consists of nine members: one appointment made by each of the President, the President of the Senate, and the President of the National Assembly every three years for a nine-year, non-renewable term.
 This contrasts with the US system where the President makes all appointments to the Supreme Court but then the appointments are for life.

-All former Presidents of the Republic are de jure members of the Constitutional Court.
+All former Presidents of the Republic - known as "les sages" (the wise) - are de jure members of the Constitutional Court.
+Currently there are three of them, giving the court a membership of 12.

-The Court meets infrequently, only upon referral of legislation by the President, the Prime Minister or the the Parliament.
+The Court meets infrequently, only upon referral of legislation by the President, the Prime Minister or at least 40 Deputies in the National Assembly.

 ROGER DARLINGTON